EbodShojaei/particle_simulator_js/README.md

   - src
     - Game.js                       # creates the simulation given N (root kernel)
     - config
-      - objects
+      - schemas
-        - buttonCfg.js              # defines the custom parameters to model a button generically onto the canvas
+        - buttonSchema.js           # defines the custom parameters to model a button generically onto the canvas
       - objects.js                  # defines the type of objects and related properties to model using class names
     - helpers
       - state